 - Showcase that software

 - When you write your experience examples, let recruiters know exactly what kinds of software tools you used to create success.
-You can keep your skills list concise and then mention additional programs within your experience points to demonstrate your vast knowledge.
+Keep your skills list concise and then mention additional programs within your experience points to demonstrate your vast knowledge of ad campaigns and customer retention.

 - Organize your details

 - If you have deep knowledge of certain types of software, such as social media ad management programs or various MS Suite programs, group them together in your skills list.
-This little trick will make you seem way more organized!
+This little trick will make you seem way more organized—which is ideal for a marketing associate!

 Stay at or under one page for your resume!
 As a content marketer, you know all about how important it is to catch your viewer’s attention quickly.
 Apply this concept to your resume and hit your high points immediately.

 You certainly can!
-Your resume is probably already looking great–but if you want to supplement it with a couple of professional letters of recommendation, you’ll look even greater.
+Your resume is probably already looking great—but if you want to supplement it with a couple of professional letters of recommendation, your marketing qualifications will look even greater.

-You probably don’t need one, especially if you already have experience related to any sort of marketing field.
-If you’re making a dramatic career shift or have just graduated, then an objective might be useful–but usually your experience speaks for itself.
+You may not need one, especially if you already have experience related to any sort of marketing field.
+If you’re making a dramatic career shift or have just graduated, then an objective might be useful—but usually your experience speaks for itself.